Resources

 Please visit the Mitacs website or connect with a Mitacs representative to learn more.

 Mitacs Training provides professional development courses for graduate students and postdoctoral fellows.
 The curriculum is designed to build competencies in five key areas recognized as vital to professional success: professional and career fundamentals, interpersonal skills, communication, leadership and management, and intrapreneuralism.
-This professional development opportunity consists of course bundles that include synchronous and asynchronous components.
-The synchronous courses are offered in an interactive learning environment facilitated by leading business and industry professionals.
+This professional development opportunity consists of course bundles that include an online instructor-led workshop and a self-paced online component.
+The instructor-led workshops are offered in an interactive learning environment facilitated by leading business and industry professionals.
 Candidates do not need to apply for other Mitacs programs to access Mitacs Training.
 Sessions are offered at no charge to graduate students and postdoctoral fellows currently registered at a Canadian university.

 To learn more about Mitacs’s unique courses, please visit Mitacs Training.